run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 | Service issues | At least one of the *Services* is not working properly.
 You can view the list of nonfunctioning services for more information |
 | Connected | All services are connected and up and running. |

-See the [Troubleshooting guide](../../troubleshooting/cluster-health-check.md) to help troubleshoot issues in the cluster.
+See [Cluster troubleshooting](../config/clusters.md#troubleshooting) to help troubleshoot issues in the cluster.

 ## Customize your installation